Bundesliga

 To fill the gaps, Fischer could start Dominik Kohr, Bell and Stefan Posch in his back three, with Phillipp Mwene and Danny da Costa operating as wing-backs while Anthony Caci is out due to a hamstring issue.

 Elsewhere, midfielders Nadiem Amiri and Kasey Bos are sidelined with respective heel and shoulder injuries, with Sota Kawasaki also a doubt after picking up a muscle injury.
-If none of the three are available, then expect to see Lee Jae-sungKaishu Sano and Paul Nebel start.
+If the latter is unavailable, then expect to see Lee Jae-sungKaishu Sano and Paul Nebel start.

-As for Stuttgart, their injury list has been reduced significantly now that centre-backs Dan-Axel Zagadou and Julian Chabot have resumed training, though right-back Josha Vagnoman remains sidelined with a thigh problem.
+As for Stuttgart, their injury list has been reduced significantly now that centre-backs Dan-Axel Zagadou and Julian Chabot have resumed training, though right-back Josha Vagnomann remains sidelined with a thigh problem.

-In his absence, Lorenz Assignon should start at right-back, flanking centre-halves Finn Jeltsch and Chabot along with left-back Maximilian Mittelstadt.
+In his absence, Lorenz Assignon should start at right-back, flanking Chabot and fellow centre-half Finn Jeltsch along with left-back Maximilian Mittelstadt.

 Mainz 05 possible starting lineup: